fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 as well, it is even highly recommended a lot of the time.
 It is however, not the default behavior of the language.

-Rust does however have something called traits (don't worry about it).
+Rust has something called traits (don't worry about it).
 One of these traits is the ```Copy``` trait.
 If a type implements the ```Copy``` trait, it will be
 [copied rather than moved](https://blog.logrocket.com/disambiguating-rust-traits-copy-clone-dynamic/)